modelica/ModelicaConference2021/abstracts/abstract_8A_5.md

-Modeling of Recompression Brayton Cycle And CSP Plant Architectures for Estimation of Performance & Efficiency Ashok Kumar Ravi1 Stéphane Velut2 Raja Vignesh Srinivasan3
+## Modeling of Recompression Brayton Cycle And CSP Plant Architectures for Estimation of Performance & Efficiency

+**Ashok Kumar Ravi, Stéphane Velut, Raja Vignesh Srinivasan**

 Abstract

 As the world is moving towards renewable energy sources for sustainable energy, concentrated solar power (CSP) systems with thermal energy storage